willchan/insouciant.org/source/_posts/2013-05-03-name-collisions.markdown

 comments: true
 categories: random
 ---
-One of the problems of having a common name is name collisions.
+One of the problems of having a common name is name collisions :)

-# Getting overwritten
+## Getting overwritten

 One day I came into my Google office and was hacking away as normal.
 As the day went on, I started getting mysterious failures, losing access to various systems with credential failures.
 I was boggled and eventually consulted Tech Stop (Google tech support) about what was going on.
 I sat there chuckling as I watched myself lose access to internal systems one by one.
 For kicks I went to see my compensation page which I discovered to be amusingly empty.
 No biggie, I didn't need my salary/vacation/stock anyway.
 I sat there wondering if Google was trying to subtly fire me.
 First they [take my stapler](https://www.youtube.com/watch?NR=1&feature=fvwp&v=pHHZBmF8mk4), then they take me off the payroll, and next thing I know my manager will be moving me to the basement.